|

 angler?

-*Why are waders waist (NOT hip) or chest-high necessary to be a
+*Why are waist-high (NOT hip) or chest-high necessary to be a

 consistently effective stream fly angler?